VinzenzKlass/anaplan-sdk/docs/bulk.md

 Since uploading the content the module and the list share twice would be redundant and inefficient, we want to group those.

-The easiest way to do this is to have your model builder create two actions that reference the same, one importing into the list and the other one importing into the module and then put them into a process.
-This would again just look like
+The easiest way to do this is to have your model builder create two actions that reference the same file, one importing into the list and the other one importing into the module and then put them into a process.
+This would again just look like this:
-this:

 /// tab | Synchronous